webNeat/neat-scripts/story.md

-# How I created a VSCode extension to automate things with external scripts

 ## Problem 1: Open File

 it all started when I wanted to use VSCode to handle my tasks, I use [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) which is great.
 But at some point, I wanted to split tasks into multiple files and I needed a way to navigate between them easily.
 So I would have something like: